PyDeveloperAniket/AWS-DASHBOARD/README.md

 # AWS-Dashboard

-Welcome to the DNS Manager!
+Welcome to the AWS-Dashboard!
 This application is designed to provide a seamless experience for managing DNS records with the following features:

 - **Standardized Stack**: Built on the MERN (MongoDB, Express.js, React.js, Node.js) stack for frontend, backend, and infrastructure layers, ensuring robustness and scalability.